lucassa3/RandomTextGenerator/README.md

 There are some optional environment variables you might want to use:
 * NGRAM_NUM - number of ngrams created when parsing the xml (Default: 4);
 * PAGE_LIMIT -  number of pages each process will read from their respective xml.
 Big numbers will take lnger to parse (Default: 2000).
+*TXT_LENGTH - number of words multiplied by NGRAM_NUM that the generatedd text will have (Default: 20)

 Change what dump files you want to use for learning by replacing in main.cpp at wiki_files variable the path of each of your dump files.
 Since the project will route each dump in a separate process, be sure to set {number of processes} to the number of dump files that you're using.